Use “Back” for previous page or click: HOME

 Record of Estates 1782-1799, Chatham Co., NC

-Account of the
+Account

 forever to transcribe word for word, so will give the shortened version)